-- 3. The modifications adequately provide for service and emergency vehicle access; Consistent.
-Appropriate reviewing departments have confirmed the proposal provides adequate access for safe accessibility for and maneuvering for fire and other emergency vehicles. - 4.
-The modifications adequately provide for visibility of access.
+3. The modifications adequately provide for service and emergency vehicle access;

 Consistent.
+Appropriate reviewing departments have confirmed the proposal provides adequate access for safe accessibility for and maneuvering for fire and other emergency vehicles.

+4. The modifications adequately provide for visibility of access.

+Consistent.
 The project has been designed with adequate visibility for access to and from the project and provides access per ADA requirements.
+In addition, although the building will be setback zero feet from Foster Road, the required 25 feet visibility triangle for vehicular traffic visibility is provided at the intersection of Dixie Highway and Foster Road.

-Staff Recommendation- Redevelopment Area Modifications (RAM) - Application # RD-16-2871- (No Action by PZB required)
+Staff Recommendation- Redevelopment Area Modification (RAMs) - Application #RD-16-2185 (No Action by the PZB required)